Mixturka/BST-STL-container/README.md

 ## Testing

-The project includes a comprehensive test suite using the Google Test framework to ensure that all requirements are met.
-The tests are an integral part of the assignment, and their coverage will affect the final grade.
+The project includes a test suite using the Google Test framework to ensure tree is working correctly.

 ## Constraints